 The design idea behind this easy DIY shoe rack is:

-Because we do not need to see BOTH shoes on a shoe storage rack!
-They can be placed one behind the other.
-Our DIY cardboard shoe rack is designed to hold 2 shoes, one behind the other, so we can utilize the depth of a standard closet for the most efficient & easy shoe storage.
+Because we do not need to see both shoes on a shoe storage rack, they can be placed one behind the other.
+Our DIY cardboard shoe rack is designed to hold 2 shoes, one behind the other, so we can best utilize the depth of a standard closet for the most efficient & easy shoe storage.

-I can honestly say that this DIY shoe rack has made such a huge difference!
+I can honestly say that this cardboard closet shoe storage rack has made such a huge difference!
 I really enjoy using it, and the look isn’t too bad for something made from… cardboard!
 Here’s our fun and easy tutorial…

 You probably know that I am inspired by modular geometric designs from this post – DIY concrete geometric planters.